Akebono7/PA-RGB_LED_-Matrikse/README.md

 liber for the ESP 32 espressif32 wife arduino frameworks.

 # Installation
-simplie put the RGB_LED_Matrikse folder in your lib follder. if ther are any folt flagse trie to commpile it once the hoppfelie fix it.
+simplie put the RGB_LED_Matrikse folder in your lib follder.\n if ther are any folt flagse trie to commpile it once the hoppfelie fix it.